-In the eight years since the accident, she has been speaking with what sounds like a French accent.
+In 2013, she has been speaking with what sounds like a French accent.

 "Slowly, as my jaw started to heal, they said that I was slurring my words because I was on very powerful tablets," she told ABC.